Back to Connecticut

 Commissioner of Children and Families

-A state official responsible for overseeing child welfare services.
+The official who leads the state agency responsible for child welfare services.

 Limits and Unknowns